MatinEbr/Tennis-Project/README.md

-In this project, tennis match data was scraped from the SoftScore website, and questions were designed for it.
+In this project, tennis match data was scraped from the SofaScore website, and questions were designed for it.
 My team and I had to answer these questions, and we also created additional questions ourselves and answered them.
 I solved questions 3, 4, 7, 8, 13, and 14, which were designed by the project creators.
 Additionally, I designed and answered questions 21, 22, and 23 myself.
 The answers to the questions we designed are included in the notebook:
 Questions were designed:

 1- How many tennis players are included in the dataset?